AlynMing/Flashcard-4/README.md

 ## Lab 4

 ### App Description
-New features of the app include animations when transitioning from one card to the next.
+New features of the app include animations when transitioning from one card to the next and a fading homescreen when the app is first launched.
 It includes all previous features which allow the user to create, edit and delete flashcards.
 Furthermore, it will tell the user when a card has been created or updated.
 The user has the option to display multiple choice answers.

 ### App Walk-though